w3bdesign/dfweb-v4/README.md

 - Google rich results for each individual page
 - 99% / 100% / 100% / 100% score in Google Lighthouse
 - React Hook Form with Typescript and Zod for efficient form handling and validation
+- Reusable GenericForm component for easy form creation and management

 ### 🎨 Design